Set up Git repository locally for documentation

 This article describes the steps to set up a git repository on your local machine, with the intent to contribute to Microsoft documentation.
 Contributors may use a locally cloned repository to add new articles, do major edits on existing articles, or change artwork.

-You run these one-time setup activities to get started contributing:
+You run these one-time setup activities to start contributing:

 - Determine the appropriate repository